snowdonr/pyms-minerva/UserGuide/Contributing/Source.rst

 *******************************
-Downloading PyMS source code
+Downloading PyMassSpec source code
 *******************************

-PyMS source code resides on publicly accessible GitHub servers, and can be accessed from the following URL: https://github.com/domdfcoding/pyms/
+PyMassSpec source code resides on publicly accessible GitHub servers, and can be accessed from the following URL: https://github.com/domdfcoding/pyms/

 If you have ``git`` installed, you can clone the repository with the following command: